mbostock/ndjson-cli/README.md

 <a name="ndjson_split" href="#ndjson_split">#</a> <b>ndjson-split</b> [<i>expression</i>] [<>](https://github.com/mbostock/ndjson-cli/blob/master/ndjson-split "Source")

-Expands the newline-delimited JSON stream on stdin according to the specified *expression*: outputs the results of evaluating the *expression* for the given JSON value *d* at the given zero-based index *i* in the stream.
+Expands the newline-delimited JSON stream on stdin according to the specified *expression*: outputs the results of evaluating the *expression* for the given value *d* at the given zero-based index *i* in the stream.
 The result of evaluating the *expression* must be an array (though it may be the empty array if no values should be output for the given input).
 If *expression* is not specified, it defaults to `d`, which assumes that the input values are arrays.

 For example, given a single GeoJSON feature collection from [shp2json](https://github.com/mbostock/shapefile/blob/master/README.md#shp2json), you can convert a stream of features like so: